Stroke: Ischemic

-Stroke without an obvious explanation is termed cryptogenic stroke (idiopathic); this constitutes 30–40% of all cases of ischemic stroke.
+A stroke without an obvious explanation is termed a cryptogenic stroke (idiopathic); this constitutes 30–40% of all cases of ischemic stroke.

-There are classification systems for acute ischemic stroke.
+There are classification systems for an acute ischemic stroke.
 The Oxford Community Stroke Project classification (OCSP, also known as the Bamford or Oxford classification) relies primarily on the initial symptoms; based on the extent of the symptoms, the stroke episode is classified as total anterior circulation infarct (TACI), partial anterior circulation infarct (PACI), lacunar infarct (LACI) or posterior circulation infarct (POCI).
 These four entities predict the extent of the stroke, the area of the brain that is affected, the underlying cause, and the prognosis.